Wonderwall Music: Side one

-On "Ski-ing", Clapton plays a blues-based guitar riff treated with a fuzz-tone effect, over a rock rhythm and heavy tambura drone.
+On "Ski-ing", Clapton plays a blues-based guitar riff treated with a fuzz-tone effect, over a rock rhythm and heavy tanpura drone.
 While Spizer and Everett credit all four electric guitar parts (two of which were taped backwards) to Clapton alone, he recalls that "we put down this thing [on tape] and George then put backwards guitar on it."
 The seagull-like sounds of the guitars segue into "Gat Kirwani", a fast-paced Indian piece with Aashish Khan on sarod, backed by sitar and Misra's tabla.
 The performance is based on the similarly named raga, which Harrison had suggested that Khan play.

 "Dream Scene" is a combination of segments that Harrison edited together.
 Along with "Ski-ing", it is the only track on the album that combines Indian and Western music.
 The song consists of three distinct pieces, the first of which is a meditative section containing phase-shifted instrumentation such as tabla tarang, harp (swarmandal) and sitar, and singing.
 The music is delivered via backwards-played tape loops as the vocals pan from one side to the other across the stereo image.
 The other two pieces include a section comprising Barham's piano and flutes, followed by a trumpet solo, harmonica interspersed with a police siren, and more backwards tape loops.
 The song fades out with a slowed-down spoken voice over the sound of church bells.
 Leng notes that "Dream Scene" was recorded several months before Lennon's experimental sound collage "Revolution 9", released on the double album The Beatles.